-- The TCC will review the travel event with the Manager for any adjustments and approval.
+- The TCC will review the travel event with the Director for any adjustments and approval.

-- The TCC will debrief the Manager and Director of Operations after each trip and include any adjustments recommended for the next trip.
+- The TCC will debrief the Director after each trip and include any adjustments recommended for the next trip.

-- Post-Secondary Education with a degree or equivalent is considered an asset.
+- Post-Secondary Education in administration, and social work or equivalent is considered an asset.

 - Proficient in MS Office.

 - Strong verbal/written communication skills with ability to build strong working relationships.

 - Knowledge of First Nation Communities, and culture is a high priority.

 - Experience working with urban, rural, and remote First Nation Communities